Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineFreeLookModifier.md

 ![Free Look Modifier Inspector Lens](images/FreeLookModifierInspectorLens.png)

-> [!TIP]
+> [!NOTE]
-> When the FreeLook Modifier is modifying the Composition, the Game View guides will show the dynamic result of the modified composition.
-In this situation, the Game View guides will not be draggable on-screen.
-The inspector will have to be used to set the top, center, and bottom values.
+> When the FreeLook Modifier modifies the Composition, the Game view guides show the dynamic result of the modified composition.
+In this situation, you can't drag the Game view guides on screen.
+You have to use the Inspector to set the top, center, and bottom values.

-> [!TIP]
+> [!NOTE]
-> SaveDuringPlay will track changes to properties of the existing items in the Modifiers list.
-However, if you add or remove modifiers while in play mode, those changes will not be tracked by SaveDuringPlay.
+> [Save During Play](CinemachineSavingDuringPlay.md) tracks changes to properties of the existing items in the Modifiers list.
+However, it doesn't track any addition or removal of modifiers while in Play mode.